liamandell/Workday-scheduler/README.md

 # Daily Planner

 ## Introduction
-GRADER: I had to restart my repository because i accidentally cloned the starter code and was working from there. i worked with a tutor to get this solved and we just made a neew repo.
+GRADER: I had to restart my repository because i accidentally cloned the starter code and was working from there. i worked with a tutor to get this solved and we just made a new repo.
 So that is why i did not have any commits..
 This project is a daily planner designed to help users create and manage their schedules efficiently.
 It provides a user-friendly interface with features such as displaying the current day, time blocks for standard business hours, color-coding for past, present, and future time blocks, event entry, and local storage for saving events.

 ## Features